Jens Høyrup: Scholarship

-Høyrup is an internationally acclaimed expert in the history of mathematics, especially Babylonian mathematics.
-His research is wide-ranging, and also includes studies of Greek, Latin, Chinese, medieval Islamic and European, and modern mathematics.
-He is interested in philosophical and sociological questions about mathematics and the history of science.
-For example, he argues that early Babylonian arithmetic emerged from the process of state formation.
+Høyrup's research focuses on the history of mathematics, especially Babylonian mathematics.
+It also includes studies of Greek, Latin, Chinese, medieval Islamic and European, and modern mathematics.
 He has also written about mathematics and war.
-More recently, he has studied the early Italian abacus tradition, arguing that its origins lie prior to Fibonacci's Liber Abacci and "that it is much less directly influenced by the scholarly level of Arabic mathematics than generally thought."
+He has studied the early Italian abbacus tradition, arguing that its origins lie prior to Fibonacci's Liber Abacci and "that it is much less directly influenced by the scholarly level of Arabic mathematics than generally thought".

 In the 1980s, Høyrup began a reanalysis of Old Babylonian "algebra", based on a close inspection of Babylonian arithmetical terminology.
 He pioneered the use of "conformal translation" in this context, thereby preserving the distinctions between different conceptions of what had been regarded as equivalent mathematical operations.
 He concluded, for example, the Babylonian mathematics includes two different additions and at least four different multiplications, and that these distinct operations corresponded to distinct cut-and-paste geometric operations with origins in the practical surveyor tradition.
 Using this foundation, it became possible to understand texts that had previously been regarded as consisting of algebraic manipulations of abstract quantities as series of concrete operations on geometric figures.
 For example, in Høyrup's reading, texts describing the process of completing the square are seen as instructions for cutting and pasting rectangular areas to form a square.